Suzanne Gorman is a Director, Dramaturg and Producer and a Clore Fellow.

 Other directing credits include:- The Honey Man (New Perspectives Theatre Company/Derby LIVE) Behna (Kali/Soho Theatre), Starfish, (site-specific at Billingsgate Fish Market), Babel Junction (Maya Productions/ Hackney Empire) We All Fall Down, Can You See Me?
 The Spirit of Verona ( Immediate Theatre, In The Dark (Studio 3 Arts), Only Connect (Shared Experience), Untold Stories;Aspects of Black and Asian Lives in Stratford Bow 1600 – 1850.
 (Theatre Venture), A Stoke Newington Mum On War (Young Vic Studio), Love at First Degree-Bliss (Leicester Haymarket) and Theatre Ambush, The Hairy Ape, Limbo, Pirivan Piuma (Sheffield Theatres)

 Suzanne curated Britasia, a multi-disciplinary arts festival celebrating South Asian Arts at Theatre Royal Stratford East.
-Her own writing/performance work includes two one-woman shows The Cell Net and Rites of Spice.

 “Suzanne Gorman’s production is triumphant proof that small-scale need not mean limited ambition.”